White water rafting near

 Colorado Springs, Colorado is a unique city with a “small town” feel – the combination makes for the perfect Colorado rafting summer vacation destination.
 Colorado Springs is a wonderful place to experience a wide variety of outdoor activities, while still enjoying the comforts and conveniences of traveling to the city.
 Many adventures are just a short trip away – including the Arkansas River, America’s best white water rafting!
-Wilderness Aware Rafting offers many different fun-filled and exciting trips on the Arkansas River near Colorado Springs.
+Wilderness Aware Rafting offers many different fun-filled and exciting trips on the Arkansas River.

 Visitors to Colorado Springs, Colorado return to the area every summer to take advantage of the variety of activities the area offers.
 With the towering heights of the Rocky Mountains just outside the city, white water rafting with Wilderness Aware is only one of the many activities you can experience.
 Most guests to Colorado Springs take pleasure in many different outdoor adventures, with white water rafting being the highlight of their vacation!

 - Arkansas River – the best white water in the U.S. near Buena Vista – 93 miles away (map)

 - Gunnison River – raft the wild water of Gunnison Gorge near Hotchkiss – 250 miles away (map)

 - Colorado River – mild family float trips along the Upper Colorado near Kremmling – 170 miles away (map)

 - North Platte River – remote and scenic wilderness trips in May and June near Cowdrey – 217 miles away (map)

 - Dolores River – explore western Colorado high desert scenery in May and June near Gateway and Cortez – 355 miles away (map)